LeeAnnEditor/o365hq/services/Shadow IT Assessment Workshop (Full - 4 consulting days, 3 days onsite).md

--   Review of questionnaire in order to get mutual understanding, especially over customer's cloud usage and associated security objectives and requirements.
+-   Review of questionnaire in order to get mutual understanding, especially over customer's cloud usage and associated security objectives and requirements
--   Provide education and readiness on Microsoft Cloud App Security.
+-   Provide education and readiness on Microsoft Cloud App Security
--   Technical Setup of tools (tenant setup, log upload, Log Collector).
+-   Technical setup of tools (tenant setup, log upload, Log Collector).

 **Week Three or Four -- Day 2**

 Day 2 -- Exploration & Discovery, whole-day on-site workshop

--   Review of the CAS report(s) with the customer.
+-   Review the CAS report(s) with the customer
--   Exploration of specific use cases of cloud usage in the portal.
+-   Exploration of specific use cases of cloud usage in the portal
--   Creation of final report from engagement highlighting discovered cases of Shadow IT (usage of unapproved cloud applications or services).
+-   Creation of final report from engagement, highlighting discovered cases of Shadow IT (usage of unapproved cloud applications or services)
--   Creation of Cloud Usage Visibility and Control road-map.
+-   Creation of Cloud Usage Visibility and Control road map

 **Week Three or Four -- Day 3**

-Day 3 -- Review & Road-map, half-day on-site (or remotely delivered) workshop
+Day 3 -- Review & Road map, half-day on-site (or remotely delivered) workshop

--   Presentation and discussion of of final report from engagement highlighting discovered cases of Shadow IT (usage of unapproved cloud applications or services).
+-   Presentation and discussion of the final report from the engagement, highlighting discovered cases of Shadow IT (usage of unapproved cloud applications or services)
--   Review of Cloud Usage Visibility and Control road-map.
+-   Review of Cloud Usage Visibility and Control road map

 **Week Three or Four -- Day 3**

--   Removing uploaded logs.
+-   Removing uploaded logs
--   Decommissioning of Log Collector.
+-   Decommissioning of Log Collector
--   Closing Office 365 and CAS trials (if needed).
+-   Closing Office 365 and CAS trials (if needed)

 [Please note.]{.mark} There's a specific need for extra time to be
 inserted:

--   between Kick-off and Day 1 -- at least 1 week -- time necessary for
+-   between Kickoff and Day 1 -- at least one (1) week -- time necessary for
-    customer to prepare and fill in the questionnaire, as well as time for the IT Partner to prepare some engagement tools (trial Office 365 tenant and trial CAS)
+    customer to prepare and fill in the questionnaire, as well as time for IT Partner to prepare some engagement tools (trial Office 365 tenant and trial CAS)
 -   between Day 1 and Day 2:
-    -   at least 2 -- 3 days if using the manual method of uploading logs to CAS -- this time is needed for CAS to parse and analyze logs .
+    -   at least 2 -- 3 days if using the manual method of uploading logs to CAS -- this time is needed for CAS to parse and analyze logs
-    -   at least 2 (ideally 3) weeks if logs are uploaded to CAS automatically via the Log Collector -- this time is needed to collect, parse and analyze a reasonable amount of logs.
+    -   at least two (2) (ideally three) weeks if logs are uploaded to CAS automatically via the Log Collector -- this time is needed to collect, parse, and analyze a reasonable amount of logs
--   between Day 2 and Day 3 -- these days can potentially be adjacent, but in case of more sophisticated customers it is advisable to insert a day or two to allow the partner delivery resource to work on preparation of engagement deliverables.
+-   between Day 2 and Day 3 -- these days can potentially be adjacent, but for more sophisticated customers, it is advisable to insert a day or two to allow the partner delivery resource to work on preparation of engagement deliverables

 ### Example Schedule